 - Google Webmaster Tools

 - Bonus Tool: Your Brain

 Summing It Up

-I hope this guide has been helpful for you.
-These are just the guideline to begin with.
-If you want to fully audit your site, look out for second part of this guide when we will move onto rankings.
+I hope this guide has been helpful to you.
+These are just the guidelines, to begin with.
+If you want to fully audit your site, look out for the second part of this guide when we will move onto rankings.

 Don’t forget to check our complete SEO Audit Video guide.